nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, [join the team](https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/)

 = 6.0.1 =
+* changed: more reliable Cloudflare detection for WebP delivery methods
 * fixed: lazy load for external CSS impacting div elements in JS/JSON
 * fixed: call to undefined function from Imsanity
 * fixed: database upgrade check triggers error on MySQL 8.0.17+